Photon1c/reflexivitygammabowl/README.md

 For more details, see the docstring at the top of each script or the progress.log for a full changelog.

 <details>
-<summary>🍻 A Tavern at the Edge of Time – Dialogue Between Adam Smith and Theophrastus</summary>
+<summary>🍻 A Tavern at the Edge of Time – Dialogue Between Adam Smith and Theophrastus- by GPT-4o1</summary>

 Adam Smith (raising his tankard):